VenkataBhaskarr/ZigbeeNetworking/README.md

-# This is our project we have done for our ECS.
+# This is our project for ECS.

 Establishing zigbee network through xbee pro devices and transferring sensor data.